rwblickhan/astro-rwblickhan.org/src/content/technical/vscode-plugins.md

 [VSCode Neovim](https://github.com/vscode-neovim/vscode-neovim) takes a different approach, connecting VS Code to a normal Neovim instance, complete with .vimrc support.
 Notably, that means I can use the exact same vim plugins between Neovim and VS Code, including [targets.vim](https://github.com/wellle/targets.vim), [commentary.vim](https://github.com/tpope/vim-commentary), and [surround.vim](https://github.com/tpope/vim-surround), without relying on support from VSCodeVim!
+For more on the plugins I use, see my [Vim Plugins list](/technical/vim-plugins).

 The only disadvantage to VSCode Neovim is that it doesn't translate VS Code selections into Neovim visual mode and vice versa.
 That can be a minor inconvenience on the rare occasion I do want to use a mouse for selection.